ritikagoyal1803/Sleeping-PattrenAnalysis/README.md

 # Sleeping_project
 Report of sleeping patterns.

 The "Sleep Watch" App was used to collect data on my sleeping patterns.
 This data was collected for three months.
-The table was created in Excel and imported to SQL for analysis and Power BI for Visualization (Link for Dashboard can be found here: https://github.com/ThaisCooke/Sleeping_project/blob/main/Sleep_Study.png)
+The table was created in Excel and imported to SQL for analysis.

 This project is to check the correlation between a good night's sleep and restfulness, and the factors that contribute to a restful night.